You are currently browsing the tag archive for the ‘charity’ tag.

 Lately, most of my writing has been on long-form projects.
 Because of this, I sometimes write a short (most times comedic, other times not so much) to break up the monotony of those longer projects.
 But while these shorts are fun to write as an exercise, nobody ever really gets to read them.

 To remedy this, I’ve decided to share them here.
 I’m doing this for two reasons:

 1. I like to share!
 That, and it’s better than having them sit on my computer.

 2. It’s my hope that someone might be inspired to actually do something creative with them.
 Want to film one as a short?
 Awesome.
 Interested in animating one?
 Go for it.
 Feel like performing one live onstage?
 I dare you.
 All I ask is that you give me credit where it’s due, and (if possible) send me a copy of the final product.

-The twenty-eighth of Shady’s Shorts is called “Mr. Vermis & Mr. Opaca.”
+The twenty-ninth of Shady’s Shorts is called “Mr. Vermis & Mr. Opaca.”

 Unlike all of my previous shorts, this short was written for something very specific.
 A few years ago, I was asked to write a short that would then be performed live during a charity event that was trying to raise awareness for (and money to fight) breast cancer.
 The event would be a stage performance, and this short—which was written with an old, vaudevillian style in mind—would be broken up into three acts throughout the evening.

 As some of you may know, my mother is a breast cancer survivor, so this short took on great meaning when I was cowriting it with my old friend (seriously, like from middle and high school) friend Andrew Gorell.